UnitTestStudio/unlearning/README.md

 ## Features

--  Load pretrained models from various sources (e.g., Hugging Face).
+-  Load a target pretrained model from various sources (e.g., Hugging Face).
+-  Create datsets for neuronal probing and analysis based on a target concept .
 -  Identify and rank neurons based on their relevance to the target concept.
 -  Prune neurons to remove the concept.
 -  Retrain the model with a custom dataset to regain performance.